 To obtain French & Francophone Studies credit at William & Mary for study abroad, you must choose a program affiliated with a French or Francophone university.
 Non-university language programs such as the Alliance Francaise are not acceptable.

 William & Mary students will receive a maximum of 12 FREN credits for a semester abroad.
 These 12 credits will count for a major or minor in French & Francophone Studies.
 Any credits on top of this limit will be counted as generic MDLL elective credits.

-French credit will be awarded only for courses taught in French.
-You may request credit from other W&M departments for English-language courses.
+FREN credit will be awarded only for courses relevant to French & Francophone studies and taught in French.
+You may request credit from other W&M departments for courses in other disciplines or taught in English.
 If you are beyond the level of French 210 or 212, you should limit the amount of language instruction taken abroad.
 Instead, choose the majority of your courses in content subjects such as French literature, culture, society, and politics.
 Normally a maximum of six credit hours per semester of advanced French language courses will be accepted for William & Mary credit.

 You are responsible for obtaining pre-approval and post-approval in order to have your study abroad credits transfer.
 Completed forms and supporting documentation must be turned in to the Modern Languages & Literatures office.
 Pre-approval allows you to begin to plan your study-abroad experience, but it is not binding.

 While you are abroad, be sure to collect the following materials to prepare the transfer process:

 - Official documentation indicating the number of contact hours

 - Documentation demonstrating that your program was associated with an American and/or a French/Francophone university

 You will also be required to present a copy of your most recent degree evaluation and a copy of the transcript from the American and/or French/Francophone university